Trash fills Bosnia river faster than workers can pull it out

 In addition to river pollution, many countries in the Western Balkans have other environmental woes.
 One of the most pressing is the extremely high air pollution affecting a number of cities in the region.

-“We just need to all to work more to boost ecological awareness,” Frutula said.
+“We just need to all to work more to boost ecological awareness,” Furtula said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story was first published on February 24, 2021.
-It was updated on February 25, 2021 to make clear that the last name of the environmental activist quoted in the final paragraph is Furtula.